 Like we said before, user-generated content is a growing trend in all fields of marketing.
 Social media is a powerful entity which can make or break a company.
 It is a double-edged sword which you can wield to reduce the competition.
 One wrong move though, and your company can be wounded deeply.

-Platforms like YouTube, Snapchat, and Instagram are the usual avenues that a marketing agency will utilize to get brand recognition.
+Platforms like YouTube, Snapchat, and Instagram are the usual avenues that a full-service digital marketing agency will utilize to get brand recognition.

 Interactive contests such as posting selfies or live videos are becoming the norm.
 These customers are representing the brand becoming ambassadors and sharing with everybody, making the brand more recognizable without the need to spend a fortune.

-This tactic kept people talking about the brand even after the Super Bowl was over, and Volvo saw increases of sales up to 70% in the months afterwards.
+This tactic kept people talking about the brand even after the Super Bowl was over, and Volvo saw increases in sales up to 70% in the months afterward.
 All of this from content users created for free, as part of the “greatest interception of all time.”